Tyrannosaurus: Paleoecology

 Fauna of Hell Creek (Tyrannosaurus in dark red, left).

 Tyrannosaurus lived during what is referred to as the Lancian faunal stage (Maastrichtian age) at the end of the Late Cretaceous.
 Tyrannosaurus ranged from Canada in the north to at least New Mexico in the south of Laramidia.

 Several notable Tyrannosaurus remains have been found in the Hell Creek Formation.
-During the Maastrichtian this area was subtropical, with a warm and humid climate.
+During the Maastrichtian this area was maritime to subtropical, with a warm and humid climate.
 The flora consisted mostly of angiosperms, but also included trees like dawn redwood (Metasequoia).
 Archosaurs discovered from this formation include the ceratopsians Leptoceratops, Torosaurus, and Triceratops, the hadrosaurid Edmontosaurus annectens, the parksosaurid Thescelosaurus, the ankylosaurs Ankylosaurus and Denversaurus, the pachycephalosaurs Pachycephalosaurus, Platytholus and Sphaerotholus, the paravian theropods Acheroraptor and Pectinodon, other maniraptoran theropods Anzu, Eoneophron, Trierarchuncus and indeterminate ornithomimids, the tyrannosauroid Nanotyrannus, and the azhdarchid pterosaur Infernodrakon.